Asian Theological Summer Institute

-The Asian Theological Summer Institute is a project of The Lutheran Theological Seminary at Philadelphia supported by the Henry Luce Foundation to identify and encourage Asians/Asian Americans who are focused on theological education at the PhD and ThD level.
+The Asian Theological Summer Institute is a project of The Lutheran Theological Seminary at Philadelphia developed to identify and encourage Asians/Asian Americans who are focused on theological education at the PhD and ThD level.
 The Institute functions as a doctoral seminar to test doctoral proposals/projects in the company of guest professors and scholars serving as mentors.
 This is unique in that it offers an Asian thematic focus for students who otherwise may not have the help and support of an Asian professor/faculty in their place of study.
 This project promotes enhanced cultural awareness.
 (Read about ATSI in LTSP’s PS magazine (pdf), and in a reflection from mentor Kwok Pui Lan, who teaches theology and spirituality at the Episcopal Divinity School and is the author of Postcolonial Imagination and Feminist Theology.)

 The Rev. Dr. J. Paul Rajashekar, Luther D. Reed Professor, Systematic Theology at The Lutheran Theological Seminary at Philadelphia, is program director of ATSI.
 For more information about ATSI, please contact Rachel Zimmerman, LTSP Faculty Assistant, RZimmerman@Ltsp.edu or 215.248.7382.